jlondal/pyrugga/README.md

 # Pyrugga

-Pyrugga is a module to help analyse rugby matches using Super Scout files from [Opta](https://www.youtube.com/watch?v=AVmqCoF5qeU).
-You will require Super Scout XML files from Opta which can be download from [Prorugby](https://optaprorugby.com).
+Pyrugga is a library to help analyse rugby matches.
+You will require access to Super Scout files from [Opta](https://www.youtube.com/watch?v=AVmqCoF5qeU) which can be download via [Prorugby](https://optaprorugby.com).

-To help you get up to speed with Pyrugga faster we have included a collection of Docker containers with all the dependencies taken care of for you.
-There is a Jupyter server which can be accessed via (http://127.0.0.1) as well as a Postgres database.
-The password for the Jupyter server is **HenryHoneyBall**.
+To help you get up to speed with Pyrugga we have included a Docker container with all the dependencies taken care of for you.
+There is a Jupyter server which can be accessed via (http://127.0.0.1)

-**PLEASE NOTE** Pyrugga is designed to run on a laptop or desktop and not on a public facing website

 # Quick Start